AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-prime.md

 * Content Hub for distributing assets for activation at scale.

-However, as your DAM needs grow and you need more capabilities, such as, advanced asset management operations, including custom schema, metadata translations, custom processing profiles, and so on, Custom workflow management, API-driven UI extensibility, advanced reporting, such as, asset performance, and asset usage by user, and additional Stage and Development environments, you must consider upgrading to [Assets as a Cloud Service Ultimate](/help/assets/assets-ultimate-overview.md).
+However, as your DAM needs grow and you need more capabilities, such as, UI extensibility, content automation, and additional Stage and Production environments, you must consider upgrading to [Assets as a Cloud Service Ultimate](/help/assets/assets-ultimate-overview.md).

 This article provides an end-to-end workflow to enable Assets as a Cloud Service Prime.